-The majority of activities proposed in the 2013 Annual Action Plan will be funded by CDBG and HOME entitlement grants and allocations, and by program income received from these two funding sources.
-CDBG and HOME funds are vital funding resources in the community that are used in conjunction with local, state, and other federal funds.
+The City of Pasco receives entitlement funds from the CDBG program and from the HOME program through cooperative agreement with the Tri-Cities HOME Consortium.
+In addition, the City also has received NSP program funds through a pass-through grant from Washington State Department of Commerce.
+The majority of activities proposed in the 2014 Annual Action Plan will be funded by CDBG annual entitlement grants, reallocations, and program income when received.
+CDBG, NSP and HOME funds are vital funding resources in the community that are used in conjunction with local, state, and other federal funds.